bixbyhall/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  closure is in  the personalDice() function returning a nested function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  the roll can be different as it gets a new random 1-6 each time that it is invoked.
 c.
 What is the lexical scope of `newRoll`?

 ### Task 3 - Stretch Goals